Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 Clutch

-In a manual transmission car, clutch is responsible for providing power from the engine to the shafts that turn the wheels.
+In a manual transmission car, the clutch is responsible for providing power from the engine to the shafts that turn the wheels.

 If your vehicle stalls when in drive or reverse, this could perhaps be due to a failing clutch disc.
 The inner lining on these discs can wear out due to usage and restrict power from the engine to the transmission.